rnichollx/quxlang/docs/glossary.md

 In languages like C++, "function overload set" is the term used to describe a collection of various function overloads that share the same name.
-In Qux, an analogous concept is the "functum".
+In Qux, a roughly analogous concept is the "functum", although these may not be equivalent in all cases.
 See also: Functum.

 ## Function-Pointer